-Pelvic floor physiotherapists use a variety of techniques, such as biofeedback, pelvic floor muscle exercises, and manual therapy, to help improve their patients’ symptoms and overall quality of life.
+Pelvic floor physiotherapy uses a variety of techniques, such as biofeedback, pelvic floor muscle exercises, and manual therapy, to help improve patients’ symptoms and overall quality of life.
 Additionally, they help increase education around how to properly care for and maintain our pelvic health.

 “Kegel exercises are not for everyone.
 They are often done incorrectly, activating instead all sorts of muscles other than the important ones,” says Keri.
 “They can be very hard to locate and activate.”
 That’s where pelvic physiotherapists come in.

 Pelvic physiotherapists, much like other physiotherapists, treat physical dysfunction.
 Their aim is to get their patients get back to regular physical activities as quickly as possible.
 What makes them different—and lesser known or perhaps uncomfortable—is their ability to diagnosis and treat through the vagina and rectum.

 Through hands-on therapy, pelvic physiotherapists have the ability to help patients access these muscles and train them accordingly.
 Pelvic health is important to our overall health.
 And this is what makes Keri so passionate about the work that she does.